Orlando City SC: Mascot

+Orlando City's mascot is Kingston, an anthropomorphized and "bulked up" lion complete with brown and purple dreadlocks.
+He has purple war paint on his face, wears a headband with the team initials on and is often dressed in the team's uniform.

 Sponsorship

-Orlando Health has been the official shirt sponsor for Orlando City SC since the team's inception as a USL franchise in 2010.
+Orlando Health has been the official shirt sponsor for Orlando City since the team's inception as a USL franchise in 2010.
 In 2013, Orlando Health extended its partnership with the club, becoming the first jersey partner in MLS history to commit to an expansion club prior to its admittance to the league.
 Adidas also signed on as the club's kit provider for the 2015 season as per the league-wide deal made by MLS.
 The deal means that there are no longer third kits and only one kit (between the home and away) is permitted to change per season, rotating on an annual basis.